Sunshine State (film): Reception

 On review aggregate website Rotten Tomatoes, Sunshine State has an approval rating of 80% based on 110 reviews.
+The website's critics consensus reads, "Wonderfully acted, but the story and pacing can use a little work."

 In a positive review, Stephen Holden of The New York Times wrote the film "may be the most far-reaching civics lesson ever crammed into a 2-hour-21-minute film.
 But more important, it creates a cinematic mosaic of American lives unprecedented in its range, balance, subtlety and even-handedness."
 He added, "In telling overlapping stories, it is Mr. Sayles's first film to convey the sweep of a top-drawer Robert Altman movie."

 In a review that awarded 3 1/2 stars out of 4, Roger Ebert wrote, "Because we are so familiar with the conventional approach to a story like this, it takes time to catch on that Sayles is not repeating the old progressive line about the little guy against big capital.
 He has made a more observant, elegiac, sad movie, about how the dreams of the parents are not the dreams of the children."

 Of Falco, David Ansen of Newsweek wrote her "bruised, brusque, soulful Southern girl banishes all traces of Carmela Soprano."